API Reference

 • edge: A pandas DataFrame representing the interaction.
 The DataFrame should contain columns for

 ‘source’, ‘target’, ‘type’, and ‘references’.
 The ‘source’ and ‘target’ columns represent the nodes involved in the interaction.
 The ‘type’ column represents the type of interaction.
-The ‘references’ column contains the references for the interaction.
+The ‘references’ column contains the references for the interaction. - provenance: Optional dict with provenance info (strategy, parameters, timestamp, etc.)

 Returns: